smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 The [example weather app](https://github.com/SmartDeviceLink-Examples/example_weather_app_ios) uses the OpenWeather API to display a basic connected weather app with SDL UI.
 In addition, the [example navigation app](https://github.com/SmartDeviceLink-Examples/example_navigation_app_ios) uses the MapBox API to create a basic navigation app.
 @!

+@![android]
+The [example weather app](https://github.com/SmartDeviceLink-Examples/example_weather_app_android) uses the OpenWeather API to display a basic connected weather app with SDL UI.
+In addition, the [example navigation app](https://github.com/SmartDeviceLink-Examples/example_navigation_app_android) uses the MapBox API to create a basic navigation app.
+Their is also the [SDL Capabilities app](https://github.com/SmartDeviceLink-Examples/SDL-Capabilities-Android) which a TCP SDL application showing off the display capabilities of SDL.
+@!

 !!!
 NOTE
 For these examples follow the setup instructions as outlined in their **README.md**.
 !!!